 For those with asthma, the symptoms can be more severe including difficulty breathing, and chest tightness or pain.

-More than half of households use fabric softener when washing their laundry.
+More than half of households use fabric softener when washing clothes.
 Laundry companies aren't required to disclose their ingredients - some of which are pretty hazardous!

 Although fabric softeners come in sensitive and fragrance-free options for those with allergies and sensitivities, many people are unaware that fabric softeners can create acetaldehyde.